manaakiwhenua/text-analytics-pipeline/README.md

-Workspace for text analytics work relevant to the Antarctic environment.
+Workspace for text analytics relevant to the Antarctic environment.